The Dalia Carella Dance Collective

 The Dalia Carella Dance Collective (DCDC), a.k.a.
 Dance Fusion Arts, is a dance theater company that concentrates in global fusion.
 Dalia Carella founded the DCDC in 2001 to fulfill her large-scale vision of fusing traditional and contemporary forms on a theatrical scale.
 As DCDC’s work evolves, it continues to transcend labels, through stagecraft and contemporary methods.

 Fundamental to the Collective’s mission are educational residencies and workshops that enable us to share our creative process and knowledge of world dance with universities, theaters and the dance community at large across the U.S. and abroad.
-Through our programs and performances, the DCDC strives to attract and engage a diverse audience, and take them on a journey to seek a greater understanding of the global community in which we live.
+Through our programs and performances, the DCDC strives to attract and engage a diverse audience, and take them on a journey to seek a greater understanding of blending different cultural dances together into one global community of the arts.

 Since 2001, the DCDC has performed in presented productions, a variety of showcases, festivals and self-productions at venues throughout New York City, across the country, and even in Japan.
 A sampling of the DCDC’s performances includes: